São Paulo Tramway, Light and Power Company

 São Paulo Tramway, Light and Power Company, also known as Light São Paulo or simply Light (/pt/), was a privately owned utility company operating in São Paulo, Brazil from 1899 until 1981.

 History

-Canadians William Mackenzie and Frederick Stark Pearson founded the São Paulo Tramway, Light and Power Company in 1899.
+Canadian William Mackenzie and American Frederick Stark Pearson founded the São Paulo Tramway, Light and Power Company in 1899.
 In 1900 Light São Paulo began operating the first tram line in the city of São Paulo which ran to Barra Funda.